Microfluidics For Droplet Generation

 Pressure control for reliable droplet generation

-We compare the production of water-in-oil emulsions using microfluidic syringe pumps, and pressure-based flow controllers.
-Droplet size stability and the time required to reach several droplet diameters are determined for the two instruments.
+To underline the importance of pressure control, our application note compares the production of water-in-oil emulsions using microfluidic syringe pumps to pressure-based flow controllers.
+Droplet size, stability, and the time required to reach several droplet diameters are dependent on each instrument.

 For more information or a technical discussionContact us